gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 than a lookup or allocation.
 Tag and attribute data stay in the C record until their properties run.
 A consumer that inspects token types while ignoring payloads avoids Python work for fields the API exposes but the caller does not read.

-When a record does own bytes, the wrapper selects among three storage paths:
+A record that owns bytes follows one of three storage paths:

 ```mermaid
 flowchart TD